sporkupine/Paducah-Coffee-Site/README.md

    - find a way to contain it in Shop component rather than product-item component?
 - add unselectable "sold out" products to Product view, but not Shop view (MAY SCRAP THIS)
 - figure out a "checkout" function
-- better organization in Shop &/or Products view - try Bootstrap "card" class
+- better organization in Shop &/or Products view ~~- try Bootstrap "card" class~~
   - tinker with card configuration.
 Maybe the card needs to be on the Shop/Product component rather than product-item?
   - this could help with the add to cart button issue
 - make the Search bar work.
 I don't care what it does, just make it do something.
   - this will apparently be covered in the Forms section
 - Change Blog view so that blog homepage displays blog titles, dates, maybe a brief description.
 User can click on blog title and be taken to blog post.
+  - Blog view works fine, but struggling to load individual blog posts.
+URL is updating properly, so I think I just need to watch Max do it again to see what I'm forgetting.

 ### DONE:
 - ~~Fix broken hamburger button on navbar collapse~~